 After the 2022 Midterm Elections, Governor Ron DeSantis will serve another term.
 Both chambers remain majority pro-life.

-This November, Floridians will be asked to vote on a ballot initiative entitled, “Right to Abortion Initiative” (“RTA”).
-The RTA initiative would amend Florida’s constitution to state, “[e]xcept as provided in Article X, Section 22, no law shall prohibit, penalize, delay, or restrict abortion before viability or when necessary to protect the patient’s health, as determined by the patient’s healthcare provider.”
+This November, Floridians were asked to vote on a ballot initiative entitled, “Right to Abortion Initiative” (“RTA”).
+The RTA initiative failed!
+It would have amended Florida’s constitution to state, “[e]xcept as provided in Article X, Section 22, no law shall prohibit, penalize, delay, or restrict abortion before viability or when necessary to protect the patient’s health, as determined by the patient’s healthcare provider.”
 Both the ballot summary and the amendment use deceptive language that downplays the ramifications of the radical amendment.
 For more, read AUL’s full legal analysis of Florida’s 2024 ballot initiative.

 Receive the latest pro-life news & legal alerts